trading-app-ca/part-a-docs/README.md

 ### Additional Technologies and Libraries

 **TradingView Widget**: A financial visualization platform used to display real-time cryptocurrency charts.
-TradingView integrates seamlessly with React to provide interactive and customizable charting solutions, enabling users to analyze market trends and make informed trading decisions.
+TradingView integrates seamlessly with React to provide interactive and customizable charting solutions, enabling users to analyse market trends and make informed trading decisions.

 **Binance API**: Used to fetch real-time cryptocurrency prices and market data.
 The Binance API ensures accurate and up-to-date information, supporting functionalities such as trading, portfolio management, and market analysis.

-**CSS**: For styling the application and ensuring a responsive, user-friendly design.
-CSS enables the creation of visually appealing interfaces, enhancing the user experience across different devices and screen sizes.
+**SCSS**: For styling the application and ensuring a responsive, user-friendly design.
+SCSS (an extension of CSS), a preprocessor scripting language that is compiled into CSS, enables the creation of visually appealing interfaces, enhancing the user experience across different devices and screen sizes.

 **React Router**: For managing navigation and routing within the application.
 React Router allows for the creation of single-page applications with dynamic routing, ensuring smooth transitions between different views and maintaining the overall user experience.